benfielding74/apprentice-portfolio/content/posts/devops-presentation/index.md

 ### Actions

-Planning
+Planning -
-Writing our 'script'
+We held a meeting and used Mural as a virtual whiteboard to brainstorm our ideas for the presentation Writing our 'script' -
+We put together a rough powerpoint with some headings of topics we wanted to cover from our whiteboard session and researched 3 topics each before writing up some delivery notes.
+We gave this outline then to our line managers to review and give feedback before fleshing it out again.
+I built up the slides with images and titles and my colleague suggested that it would be a good idea to present each technology in the context of a user story that we could then use to present our solution in the form of a devops tool that we use.
+We each wrote a user story for the slides we had researched and worked on the slide layout and styling to make the whole presentation coherent.
 Delivering the presentation to Delivery Manager and Architect Rewrites and revisions following feedback from above

 ### Result

+We delivered the presentation below to a broadly non technical audience of portfolio managers over a Teams call.

 ![slide1](Slide1.jpeg)
 *fig 1: Slide 1 of the powerpoint*

 Transcript:
 BEN FIELDING: we're Barrington and Ben with Dev OPS, engineer apprentice apprentices and we started with DWP engineering in May.
 We work with the Hacket and whip it team who are a dev OPS team that build and support infrastructure for products and projects on the Burbank and UC platforms.
 So what we're gonna do is give you a a kind of simple overview of UM, infrastructure servers, networking and limitations of on premises.
 We're gonna talk to you a little bit about the DevOps culture, which we're going to link to some user stories which will hopefully highlight some of the services, products and tools that we commonly used to provide a platform for the developers to deploy to.
 So hopefully by the end of this you should kind of have an idea of how a web application works and how we facilitate the journey from developer to the end user, as well as some of the terms, technologies and concepts that we use to do that.
 So firstly, I'll I'll hand you over to Barrington to talk a little bit about infrastructure.

 ![slide2](Slide2.jpeg)
 *fig 2: Slide 2 of the powerpoint*

 Transcript:
-BARRINGTON BROOK: Thanks, Ben.
+BARRINGTON: Thanks, Ben.
 The first thing to point out is that, uh, DevOps practices, UM and culture is relatively new.
 So we just thought it would be useful to talk about what these processes and what this culture is replacing.
 So I want you to imagine it's 2008 and you want to launch a website web app.
 So you buy a server, basically just a big computer.
 You plug it in, you pay a person to set it up.
 This means installing all the software needed for the website, keeping the system maintained, keeping an eye on storage memory usage.
 Someone has to look at security backups.
 You need to connect it to a network, configure the network settings and this will include physical cables, probably an internal system of some sort, emails, packages, things of this nature.
 So you know, a lot of work.
 The developers just write the code and give it to the server maintainer.
 They don't care about the computers, they just want their code to run.
 So one day there was a problem.